Nvidia spans AI from $59 Jetson Nano robots to massive datacenters on a chip

 Nvidia Jetson Nano mini AI computer

-Nvidia also showed the latest version of its robot platform, the Nvidia Jetson AI at the Edge platform.
+Nvidia also showed the latest version of its robot platform, the Nvidia Jetson AI at the Edge.
 It starts for as little as $59 and is targeted at students, educators, and robotics hobbyists.

 The Jetson Nano 2GB Developer Kit also costs $59 and comes with free online training and certification.
 It is designed for teaching and learning AI through hands-on projects in such areas as robotics and intelligent internet of things.
 It will be available at the end of the month through Nvidia’s distribution channels.